 Don’t like blueberries?
 There are some other foods that are high in flavonoids: green tea, wine, grapes and cocoa.

-Avocados improve your concentration
+Avocados improve your focus and concentration

 This is one powerful fruit!
 Although they have been deemed as “too fatty”, avocados are powerhouses that are packed with good fats and are actually a goldmine for nutrients that improve brain health.
 Certain nutrients can improve cognitive functioning in the brain such as concentration and memory.
 Avocados are high in several nutrients improving many aspects of brain function.